 MARTA may modify the Code from time to time.
 The latest version of the Code will be available to MARTA employees on the MARTA Intranet and at www.itsmarta.com.
-If there are any questions concerning the Code the Office of the AGM of Legal Services/Chief Counsel should be contacted.
-The Office of the AGM of Legal Services/Chief Counsel will answer any questions that arise concerning the provisions in the Code.
+If there are any questions concerning the Code, the Chief Counsel should be contacted.
+The Office of Legal Services/Chief Counsel will answer any questions that arise concerning the provisions in the Code.
 Certain inquiries may be referred to the MARTA Board of Ethics for further review and guidance.
 The role of the MARTA Board of Ethics is outlined in Section 19 of the Code.
 The MARTA Board of Directors is the only entity that may grant a waiver of the provisions contained in this Code.